 We offer a competitive benefits package for professional staffers.
 The package includes major medical, dental, vision, and prescription coverage, in addition to long-term disability, accident, and life insurance, and a retirement plan.

-The Denver Area Council serves the Denver metro and Western Slope service areas.
-To learn more about working with the Boy Scouts of America as an executive, visit the national employment page on the Boy Scouts of America’s website at opens in a new windowscouting.org, or contact Erik Petersen, DAC Director of Field Service, at 720.266.2182.
+The Denver Area Council serves the Denver Metro and Western Slope service areas.
+To learn more about working with the Boy Scouts of America as an executive, visit the national employment page on the Boy Scouts of America’s website at scouting.org.